sprakhar12/Angular-Fake-REST-API-web-application/README.md

-# Angular_FakeAPIapp
+# Angular Fake REST API application
-Angular4 Application cooperated with Fake API calls
+Angular Application cooperated with Fake REST API calls

 This repository only contain the code files, ignoring the deployment to github pages as the application is already hosted on firebase.
 [Check Here](https://my-first-angular-app-b4f42.firebaseapp.com/)